bourgouin-benjamin/riotinto-coding-challenge/README.md

 ***

-### Projet : Simple REST API with TypeScript on AWS
+### Project : Simple REST API with TypeScript on AWS

 *Create a simple REST API using TypeScript that performs basic CRUD operations on a MongoDB database.
 The API is deployed on a free-tier AWS EC2 instance and the code is committed to this GitHub repository.*